-*: Expressed in measured 14C years BP (not corrected for reservoir effect)
+*Expressed in measured 14C years BP (not corrected for reservoir effect).

-Palaeolandscape implication: Location Van Tuyllaan (VT) and Velsen-Noordzeekanaal (VIa)
+Palaeolandscape implication: Location Van Tuyllaan (VT) and Velsen-Noordzeekanaal (VIa).
 During the enlargement of the Noordzeekanaal in the 1960s, the top of the beach sands and Older Dunes near the old town of Velsen were examined.
 The top of the beach sands was dated with bivalve Cerastoderma edule shells at the VIa location at ± 2315 BC.
 The layered, organic fill of a depression in the Older Dunes at the VT location was dated between ± 1980 and 1435 BC.
 These dates indicate that the palaeo-coastline was situated at this location around 2300 BC.
-Since that time this area formed part of the Older Dune landscape.
+Since that time this area has formed part of the Older Dune landscape.

-<h1>Location IJmuiden-Haringhaven (IJH).
+<h1>Location: IJmuiden-Haringhaven (IJH)

-Table A3.27: 14C dates of building pit IJmuiden-Haringhaven (IJH).
-References: Van der Valk, 1991, 1992.
+Table A3.27.
+14C dates of building pit IJmuiden-Haringhaven (IJH) (Van der Valk, 1991, 1992)